learn-co-curriculum/dsc-conditional-probability-lab/README.md

 ## Introduction

-In order to be ready for real world applications of probability, it is important to understand what happens when probabilities are not independent.
+In order to be ready for real-world applications of probability, it is important to understand what happens when probabilities are not independent.
 Very often, the probability of a certain event depends on other events happening!
 Let's see how this all works in this lab.

 ## Objectives